sahildadhwal/CS-Dictionary/specs/pitch/starting pitch.md

 - Another feature will be having drafts of unfinished dictionary definitions.
 If anyone wants to start the term but is unable to finish, their definition will be placed into the "drafts" section using a "save as draft" button.
 Similarly, a user can edit a term that they created using an "edit" button.
 These features are necessary so that there is no pressure on the user to perfect a term's definition on the first try.
 - In addition, one key feature is the use of tags.
 Tags are user-defined, such as #dijkstra or #javascript.
 Tags are used to group various terms together in order for the user to easily query their set of definitions.
 - Links to related terms at the bottom of a term definition is useful for those trying to revise terms within a specific area.
 For instance, a user on the definition for “inheritance” might be interested in also reviewing “polymorphism”, which might be a similar term listed at the bottom.
 Having the related terms be clickable links makes it easy for users to get to the term they want faster.
-- The upvote feature allows the terms with the best definitions to be given the spotlight.
-For example, if two users publish their own definition of a term, other users may be able to view and upvote the one they think is best.
-This results in more accurate information for those who may be learning the terms for the first time.
 - Some other smaller features include a date added label for each term and a recently added/viewed section for a user to so a user can learn/revise any terms that are immediately relevant to them.
 Additionally, a preview of a term’s definition on hover would be useful for a user to tell immediately if that is what they are looking for.